Tactics and Rules

 - Please don't feed the wildfowl

-- It is a criminal offence to leave litter (including cigarette ends), please use bins provided.
+- LITTER: It is a criminal offence to leave litter (including cigarette ends), please use bins provided.
+Please be particularly careful with discarded line/hooks as this can cause serious injury to wildlife.
 Bulky items such as chairs, fishing rods, umbrellas, etc must be taken home or to your nearest recycling centre

 - All visitors, their vehicles and possessions are permitted on the premises entirely at their own risk.